VrushankPatel/Maxine/README.md

                     * **Service Dependency Graph**: Added `/api/maxine/serviceops/dependency/graph` endpoint to retrieve the service dependency graph, showing which services depend on others.
                     * **Impact Analysis**: Added `/api/maxine/serviceops/impact/analysis` endpoint to analyze the impact of a service failure by listing all services that depend on it.
                     * **Python Client SDK**: Added a Python client SDK in `client-sdk/python/` for easy integration with Maxine registry from Python applications.
                 * **Service API Specs**: Services can now register their API specifications (e.g., OpenAPI/Swagger) via the `/api/maxine/serviceops/api-spec/set` endpoint, and retrieve them via `/api/maxine/serviceops/api-spec/get`.
 This enables better service contract management and API documentation.
+                * **Service Tag Filtering**: Discovery requests can now filter services by tags using the `tags` query parameter.
+Services must have all specified tags in their metadata to be discoverable.

 ## Setup for development